Skip to main content

 String fileExt = document.getFileName().substring(document.getFileName().lastIndexOf("."));

-This part of groovy script is system defined function to retrieve file metadata.
+This section of the Groovy script is a system-defined function to retrieve file metadata.

 String docTypeCode = getValue(documentService.getCustomAttributeValue(document,"Document_Type_Code")); // Drop Down